Yousef-Matar/matarito-vue/docs/directives/Ripple/features.md

 # Ripple

 `Ripple` is an animation directive for the supported components such as `MButtons`.
 It is enabled by default and can to be disabled at your app's entry file (e.g. main.js) during the setup.
+See the [Configuration options](../../configuration/options) for details.

 <!--@include: ./snippets/configuration.md-->
 <!--@include: ./snippets/import.md-->